SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 Don't forget to import the `java.util.Scanner` class and put your code in the `main(…)` method of your program's main class .Finish the program so that it prints a square made up of stars.
 You may need to use `for`-loops.
 Look up information on the Internet.

-**Caution**: this task is more difficult than the rest and is presented to you at this point purposefully.
-It's marked with a star, in order to provoke you to **look for information on the Internet**.
-This is one of the most important skills you have to develop while you're learning programming.
-This is what you'll be doing every day if you work as a developer, so don't be scared, try it out.
+**Caution**: this task is more complex than the rest and is presented to you at this point purposefully.
+It is marked with a star to provoke you to **look for information on the Internet**.
+It is one of the most important skills you have to develop while you're learning to program.
+It is what you'll be doing every day if you work as a developer, so don't be scared to try it out.

-### Testing in the Judge System
+### Testing in the Judge system
 Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/646#5](https://judge.softuni.bg/Contests/Practice/Index/646#5).

 ## Console, graphical and web applications
 With **console applications**, as you can figure out yourselves, **all operations** for reading input and printing output are done through the **console**.
-There the **input data is inserted**, which is read from the application, also in it, is **printed the output data** after or during the runtime of the program.
+There the **input data is inserted**, which is read from the application also in it, is **printed the output data** after or during the runtime of the program.

 While the console application uses the **text console**, web applications use **web-based user interface**.
 To receive their performance are needed two things - a **web server** and a **web browser**, as the browser plays the main role in the **visualization of the data and the interaction with the user**.
 Web applications are much more pleasant for the user, they visually look better, and a mouse and touch screen can be used (for tablets and smartphones), but behind all of that stands programming.
-And this is why we **have to learn to program** and we have already made our first very little steps towards.
+And this is why we **have to learn to program**.
+We have already made our first steps.

 **Graphical (GUI) applications** have a **visual user interface**, directly into your computer or mobile device, without a web browser.
-Graphical applications (or otherwise said, desktop applications) **contain one or more graphical windows**, in which are situated certain **controllers** (text fields, buttons, pictures, tables and others), **serving for dialog with the user** in a more intuitive way.
-Similar to them are the mobile applications in your telephone or your tablet we use forms, text fileds, buttons and other controls and we control them by programming code.
-This is why we are learning how to write code now **the code is everywhere in the software development**.
+Graphical applications (or otherwise said, desktop applications) **contain one or more graphical windows**, which consist of specific **controllers** (text fields, buttons, pictures, tables, and others), **serving for dialog with the user** more intuitively.
+Similar to them are the mobile applications in your telephone or your tablet, we use forms, text fields, buttons, and other controls, and we control them by programming code.
+It is why we are learning how to write code now **the code is everywhere in software development**.

 ## Exercises graphical and web applications
 Now we are about to build one simple **web application** and one simple **graphical application**, in order to take a look at what we will be able to create when we progress with programming and software development.
 We are not going to look through the details about the used techniques and constructions fundamentally, rather we are just going to take a look at the arrangement and functionality of our creation.
 After we progress with our knowledge, we will be able to do bigger and more complex software applications and systems.
 We hope that the examples given below will **enlighten your interest**, rather than make you give up.